danishapoo7/Integration-of-snort-with-wazuh/README.md

 # 🔐 Integration of Snort IDS with Wazuh SIEM

 **One-line description:**
-Real-time intrusion detection by integrating Snort IDS with Wazuh SIEM for centralized security monitoring and threat analysis.
+An open-source cybersecurity project demonstrating the integration of Snort IDS with Wazuh SIEM to detect network intrusions in real time, centralize IDS alerts, and enable threat monitoring, log correlation, and incident analysis through a unified security dashboard.

 ---